The 10 Worst Small Towns In New Hampshire For 2025

 /10

-How do you decide if a place is lousy or not?
+Methodology: How do you decide if a small place in New Hampshire is lousy or not?

-In order to rank the worst small towns to live in New Hampshire, we had to determine what criteria people like or dislike about a place.
-It isn't a stretch to assume that people like low crime, solid education, things to do and a stable economy.
+To rank the worst small towns to live in New Hampshire, we had to determine what criteria people like or dislike about a place.
+Assuming that people like low crime, solid education, things to do, and a stable economy isn’t a stretch.

 • Highest Unemployment Rates